rilelaxy/GML-Platformer-Starter-Kit/README.md

 ***Notes***:

 * The environment was set up using GMS version 2022.9.1.51.
-* I take no credit for the assets or the concepts.
+* I take no credit for the movement scripts from the tutorial
-* All I have provided are the assets from the tutorial and the preferences for GML code (not visual).
+* I have provided all the assets
 * My goal is to provide a template that a student can clone to follow along with Shaun and practice using Source Control Management along the way.

 ## Credits